RitvikKothapalyam/Activity-15--GitHub-Practice/README.md

 This repository demonstrates GitHub workflow best practices including branching strategies, pull requests, issue tracking, and commit message conventions.
 It was created as part of a software development course to practice version control fundamentals.

 ## Data Sources
-This is an educational project and does not use external data sources.
-All content is created for demonstration purposes.
+This content is for demonstration of understanding how to use github

 ## Current Plan
 The current plan for this project includes: